 New Ulm doctor charged with stealing pain medication

-NEW ULM – Dr. David Christopher Miller, a physician with the Physicians Group of New Ulm and a consulting doctor for the New Ulm Evaluation Center, has been charged with stealing the pain medication Oxycontin from a vulnerable adult.
+NEW ULM – Dr. David Christopher Miller, a physician with the Physicians Group of New Ulm, has been charged with stealing the pain medication Oxycontin from a vulnerable adult.

-During the investigation, police set up hidden surveillance cameras and recorded Miller stealing the pills during his meeting with the patient.
-The meeting took approximately 12 minutes.
-The pills were later recovered in Miller’s coat pocket.
+New Ulm investigators were able to set up hidden surveillance cameras and recorded Dr. Miller stealing the pills during his meeting with the patient.
+The cameras captured him stealing the pills, which were later recovered from him.
+About 50 to 60 pills were involved.

 New Ulm Medical Center released this statement: “New Ulm Medical Center is aware of the charges pending against Dr. David Christopher Miller, a physician with the Physician’s Group of New Ulm who is on the medical staff at NUMC.
 At this point, we are still gathering information on the charges and any follow-up by NUMC will be handled internally and confidentially.”